beacalvo/FMP/README.md

-# FMP
+# metabQTLs

-This repository compiles the main code used to obtain the results from the master thesis "Identification of urinary metabolite QTLs in children".
+This repository compiles the main code used to obtain the results from the scientific paper titled "Urinary metabolite quantitative trait loci in children and their interaction with dietary factors".

 ## The `runCMS` repository